rabbit-ear/rabbit-ear-app/readme.md

 low priority:

-- [x] if mouse device, toolbar scrollbar covers up buttons
+- [ ] file_ metadata made it into a frame. caused issues when saving
-- [ ] axioms 4-7 could be coded better
+- [ ] axioms 5-7 could be coded better
 - [ ] copy/paste in the app menu doesn't make UI sense
 - [ ] menu boolean, checkmark reflecting state (Show/Hide)
 - [ ] somehow "import into frame", drag and drop into frames.